ExgnosisClasses/JavaWeek1/Labs/Lab 5-1 Packages 1/Lab 5-1 Packages 1.md

 Right mouse click on the `com.mycorp` package and select `new` and `class`.

-In the dialogue box, confirm that you are the right package in in the `Package` field.
+In the dialogue box, confirm that you are the right package in the `Package` field.
 If not, use the `Browse` button to select the right package.
 Ensure the box to create a `main()` method is selected.

 Call the class `Boot` so that it is clear what its responsibility is.